How Do You Remove Popcorn Ceiling Texture?

 These are a few things you can do to protect your floors and furniture when removing popcorn ceilings:

 • Cover everything with plastic sheeting.
 This will help to protect your floors, furniture, and belongings from dust and debris.
-Be sure to tape the plastic sheeting down to the floor and walls to prevent it from slipping.
+Tape the plastic sheeting to the floor and walls to prevent slipping.

 • Use drop cloths.
-Drop cloths can be used to protect your floors from heavy debris, such as chunks of popcorn ceilings.
-Place drop cloths under the area where you will be working and around the perimeter of the room.
+Drop cloths can protect your floors from heavy debris, such as chunks of popcorn ceilings—place drop cloths under the area where you will be working and around the room’s perimeter.

-• Move furniture out of the room if possible.
-If you can’t move furniture out of the room, cover it with plastic sheeting and tape it down.
+• If possible, move furniture out of the room.
+If you can’t move furniture, cover it with plastic sheeting and tape it down.

 • Cover vents and electrical outlets with masking tape.
-This will help to prevent dust and debris from getting into your vents and electrical outlets.
+This will help prevent dust and debris from entering your vents and electrical outlets.

 • Clean up regularly.
-As you work, be sure to sweep up any dust and debris that falls to the floor.
+As you work, sweep up any dust and debris that falls to the floor.
 This will help to prevent the dust from spreading throughout your home.

 How Do You Wet Popcorn Ceilings With a Pump Sprayer?